Amruta-kabade/LearnIt/README.md

 ### Developed by: Amruta-kabade

-The project is developed in order to provide access to computer science subject books at one place on the website.
+The project is developed in order to provide access to computer science subject books at one place on the website ![https://amruta-kabade.github.io/ComputerScience-BooksTech/]

 Hope the website will be helpful.